 Footballing History was made last night when France striker Karim Benzema scored against Honduras.
 Due to the position of the Honduran Goalkeeper, it was impossible to tell if the ball had crossed the line, and the goal line technology was called into action and controversially gave a goal.

+BBC re-reports: Fifa is facing fresh allegations of corruption over its controversial decision to award the 2022 World Cup to Qatar.
 The Sunday Times has obtained millions of secret documents - emails, letters and bank transfers - which it alleges are proof that the disgraced Qatari football official Mohamed Bin Hammam made payments totalling US$5m (£3m) to football officials in return for their support for the Qatar bid.

 I’m Jonathan Klinger and I’m spending one full year driving a 1930 Model A everywhere I go.
 (Starting October 13, 2010) Why?
 Because not everything a person owns should contain a computer.
 365 days of A